 Science at St James's

-At St James’s scientific enquiry underpins our science curriculum.
-Science lessons are thought provoking, stimulating and challenging yet fun.
-You will often see our young scientists working practically wearing white lab coats investigating science concepts.
-Many of the science team are ‘real life’ scientists, their knowledge and appreciation of real world science is brought into everyday science learning.
+Science represents one of the pinnacles of human thinking.
+At St James’s our principle aim is to enrich the lives of our young learners to inspire them to become the scientists of the future.
+Science lessons are thought provoking, stimulating and challenging, yet fun.
 Science teaching and learning at St James’s provides our young learners with an appreciation, knowledge and understanding of scientific facts, history, methods and applications that develops their practical and investigative skills.
 Our young scientists will become critical thinkers, problem solvers and have enquiring minds.
-Science represents one of the pinnacles of human thinking.
-Our principle aim is to enrich the lives of our young learners to inspire them to become the scientists of the future.

 We have 7 well equipped Science Laboratories which are supported by 1 prep room.
 We have a new trolley of laptops available to use and one of our labs also has computers in it.